bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/s/SignalPostTelephoneID_0NCWcMrUb2H8fwqgBRgcB0/Documentation.md

-Reference to the signal post telephone.
+The identifier of the signal post telephone attached to the signal.